isi-nlp/RECAP/README.md

 # Data

 The data is extracted from the Reddit dump from [pushshift.io](https://pushshift.io/).
 To preserve persona and personal writing style as much as possible, we did not filter out conversations with unethical content.
-You can download the raw data through this link.
+You can download the raw data from the link [here](https://drive.google.com/file/d/1YC43Pqn15E7IIb90hjtauqRbwCOqAi3x/view?usp=sharing).

 # Pre-processing